 In the process of preparing the full project proposal (from October 2022 to February 2023), an in-depth consultative process was carried out, at technical level through videoconferences with relevant stakeholders, and on Environment and Social Impact Assessment, and Gender aspects in the field.
 The technical consultations (whose summary is provided in Annex 2) allowed the confirmation of the baseline for each of the components as well as the identification of the priorities for each country.
-Stakeholder consultations with government entities, universities, projects, communities, development partners and non-government organizations (NGOs) were conducted in the field.
+Stakeholder consultations (NGOs) were conducted in the field.
 These consultations allowed understanding their existing challenges and needs, presenting and collecting their opinions and comments on the project, as well as gathering suggestions and recommendations that could improve the environmental and social performance of the project, and gender equity.
 In particular, Technical Services in general stressed that their working conditions and lack of resources seriously hamper the accomplishment of their tasks, and therefore, welcome very much the proposed project.

 Project activities were discussed with beneficiaries (including the most vulnerable groups - and taking into account the different needs and constraints of these groups).
 An extensive consultation process on environmental, social and gender issues was carried out in the five countries.
 Selection of the sites to be visited was based on: (i) representativeness of the problems related to the project (e.g. floods, drought, etc.) that exist in the 5 countries; (ii) security; (iii) accessibility, as some parts of the basin countries were flooded during the period of the year of the visits, and not reachable; (iv) ongoing activities of some elements of EWS in communities; and (v) technical considerations related to the installation of the hydromet stations and existence of stations in the villages.
 Visited sites are: Bol in Chad, Méri and Kousseri in Cameroon, Bossangoa in the Central African Republic, Diffa in Niger and Hadejia in Nigeria.
-These are not necessarily the sites to be used in the proposed project implementation, as the criteria will be further refined at the inception of the project, which include inter alia their representativeness for a regional/transboundary EWS, and the existence of damaged or manual stations.
+These are not necessarily the sites to be used in the proposed project implementation, as the criteria will be further refined at the inception of the project.
 These visits allowed broad consultations with the local populations, the technical services, the administrative and traditional authorities.
 A detailed list of people met is provided in Annex 3.
 In summary, during the field consultation process, 192 people were people met, of which 46% are women.
 Online consultations were done with 17 people, of which 3 are female.